 The third required finding is that it is not in the child’s best interest to return to his or her country of origin.
 In Manuel’s case, the juvenile court decided that it was not in his best interest to return to Guatemala because there was nowhere for him to live.
 Manuel’s parents refused to allow him to remain in their home.
 The juvenile court found that it was in Manuel’s best interest to remain in the United States with his cousin Edgar who has provided a safe and nurturing environment for Manuel and supports his education.

 How Do You Apply for Special Immigrant Juvenile Status and Lawful Permanent Residence?

 The first step is to obtain a juvenile court order that contains the required factual findings.
 The second step is to apply to USCIS for SIJ status by filing a Form I-360, Petition for Amerasian, Widow(er), or Special Immigrant, and supporting documents including the juvenile court order.
-Children like Manuel who are in removal proceedings can ask the Immigration Judge to terminate proceedings so that he or she can apply for permanent residence with USCIS.
 The final step is to apply for Lawful Permanent Residence by filing a Form I-485, Application to Register Permanent Residence or Adjust Status, and supporting documents, and any related applications such as a Form I-765, Application for Employment Authorization, a Form I-601, Application for Waiver of Grounds of Inadmissibility, and/or a Form I-912, Request for Fee Waiver.

 Attorney Shira Renee Zeman, Esq., represents Clients seeking SIJ status in Maryland and Virginia.
 Attorney Rachael Elizabeth Petterson, Esq., represents Clients seeking SIJ status in Washington, D.C. and Virginia.
 Contact us today to schedule a consultation.